Why Compassion Matters

 Final Thoughts

 The compassionate mind isn’t a destination.
-It’s a daily invitation to breathe more slowly, speak to ourselves more kindly, and honour the courage it takes to care and create in a messy, beautiful world.
+It’s a daily invitation to slow down, speak to ourselves more kindly, and honour the courage it takes to care and create.

 So the next time your inner critic pipes up, try this simple response: